pslucas0212/LinuxBasics/README.md

 ## Security and File Permissions

+- Acess Controls -
 - PAM - Pluggable Authentication Modle - authenticate users to programs and services
-- Networking - secuirty applied to services usingnetworking with iptables and firewalld
+- Network security - secuirty applied to services usingnetworking with iptables and firewalld
 - SELinux - security policies to isolate services/processes running on the system
-- SSH - security login
+- SSH hardening - security login

 #### Linux Accounts
 - Every user on linux has a linux accoutn with user name, user id, and password to logon to the system.
 Ever user has a unique user id.
 Information about users is stored in the /etc/passwd file